 The biggest difference between ISO 27001 and SOC 2 is that ISO 27001 is an audit process that results in a certification, and SOC 2 is an audit process that results in an attestation report.
-In an attestation report, a third-party assessor documents a conclusion about the reliability of a written statement.
-The organization which they are assessing is then held responsible for this statement.
-ISO 27001 certifications, on the other hand, are issued by certification bodies with the accreditation body and the International Accreditation Forum (IAF) seal and lasts for 3 years.
+In an attestation report, a third-party assessor documents a conclusion about the reliability of a written statement over a prior time period.
+ISO 27001 certifications, on the other hand, are issued by an accredited certification body or the International Accreditation Forum (IAF) seal and lasts for 3 years.

-Additionally, ISO 27001 is an international standard that is used as the principal cybersecurity standard throughout the world.
-SOC 2 is an American-born standard, and although it is gaining popularity in Europe, it is yet to have the same global reach as ISO 27001.
+ISO 27001 is an international standard that is used as the principal cybersecurity standard throughout the world.
+SOC 2 is an American-born standard, and although it is gaining popularity in Europe, it has yet to have the same global reach as ISO 27001.